Free Deckpad on Orders +$75

 Despite industries, companies, and governments trying to make a difference by imposing policy, with the current amount of plastic circulating globally, the changes can only be minute.
 There is a need to redefine our relationship with the material.

-“Industry has been saying, ‘We’re going to do better.’
+"Industry has been saying, ‘We’re going to do better.’
 Governments have taken steps.
-To the world, this will be the first eye-opening that our current efforts alone will not be enough.
+To the world, this will be the first eye-opener that our current efforts alone will not be enough.
 The global trajectory is going in the wrong direction.
 Clearly, we need a fundamental rethinking of our relationship with this material,” says Nicholas Mallos, the lead in Ocean Conservancy’s marine debris program, in an interview with National Geographic.

 Saving the Ocean